-Taiwan is an island off the southeast coast of China.
-It's got an exotic feel.
+Taiwan is an island off the southeast coast of China and it's got an exotic feel.
 Maybe it's the palms, the weather or the binlang xishi.
 See below and find out if it's for you.

 1. You like it hot and humid

 It can get pretty hot and it's definitely humid.
-Winters can be cool and it tends to be warmer in the south.
+Winters can be cool and it tends to be hotter in the south.

-It's pretty sunny if you are not in Taipei or the rainy north of Taiwan.
+It's pretty sunny IF you are not in Taipei or the rainy north of Taiwan.
+From around the middle of Taiwan down to the south on the western half it's pretty sunny.

 3. You like majestic scenery

 Taiwan's mountainous interior resembles the Rocky mountains.
 Some of it's interior can resemble the rainforest and the east coast somewhat resembles Hawaii.
-However, the west coast of Taiwan is plains.
+However, the west coast of Taiwan is plains and a bit dull and covered in cement.

 4. You like big mountains